 You need to give your customers some proof that people actually like using your product in order to make them believe that your product is reliable and worth its price.
 The best way to do is by showing testimonials from your past customers.
 Place these testimonials in the product description.
-If you have five star ratings
+If you have five star ratings and reviews

 , that also helps your reputation.
 Once the customers see all this, they feel like your product is reliable and that they’re making an informed decision buying your product.
 So, don’t forget to provide the proof to the customers.